UCLA-TMD/Ogata/docs/_build/html/_sources/Overview.rst.txt

 .. math::
   \psi(t) = t \tanh\left(\frac{\pi}{2}\sinh(t)\right)

 and the function :math:`J_n(x)` is the Bessel function of the first kind of order :math:`n`.
-In this expression, :math:`N` is the number of nodes used in the quadrature while :math:`h` is the node spacing parameter.
+The quadrature has two parameters which control the numerical errors, :math:`N`, the number of nodes used in the quadrature, and :math:`h`, is the node spacing parameter.
 For further details on this quadrature formula, please see reference [54] in our paper.

-For TMD phenomenology, numerical Hankel transforms must be performed from from :math:`b_\perp`-space to transverse momentum space, :math:`q_\perp`-space.
+For TMD phenomenology, numerical Hankel transformations must be performed from :math:`b_\perp`-space to transverse momentum space, :math:`q_\perp`-space.
 However, integrals of the form

 .. math::